bgogetap/StickyHeaders/README.md

 ### Setup
 Implement `StickyHeaderHandler` in your Presenter/Adapter/Activity or whatever class has access to your RecyclerView adapter dataset

-Make sure the parent of the RecyclerView is a FrameLayout or CoordinatorLayout (this will be verified at Runtime)
+Make sure the parent of the RecyclerView is a FrameLayout or CoordinatorLayout (this will be verified at runtime).
+To avoid this runtime check, you can call `StickyLayoutManager#disableParentViewRestrictions`.
+This *will* cause bugs with some `ViewParent`s, such as `LinearLayout`, so use with caution.

 Instantiate a `StickyLayoutManager` and set that as the LayoutManager for your RecyclerView.